More appetizing than raw nuts and healthier than roasted, soaked and dehydrated nuts have become a central part to creating healthy snacks.

-After a bit of nutritional research I discovered that nuts have enzyme inhibitors that cause the discomfort and the full nutritional value is more available when soaked and dehydrated.
+After a bit of nutritional research, I discovered that nuts have enzyme inhibitors that cause discomfort and the full nutritional value is more available when soaked and dehydrated.
 For more detailed info on this subject, check out this resource.

 I have heard some use an oven set on low and leave the oven door ajar so the temperature does not exceed 150°, which is very important so the oils in the nuts are not destroyed.

-My only caution is that the crispy-crunchy subtle sweetness of these nuts is hard to resist!
+My only caution is that the crispy-crunchy subtle sweetness of these dehydrated pecans and walnuts is hard to resist!

 Sweetly Spiced Crispy Pecans